KabrG/buckshot-roulette/README.md

 **It is the programmer's responsibility to ensure that the actions methods are called correctly**.
 For example they may not call ```use_cell_phone()``` unless they have a cell phone in their inventory.

 ### All Item Names
-["cigarette", "cell_phone", "magnifying_glass", "cuffs", "inverter", "injection", "beer", "handsaw", "pills"]
+The list of all avaliable items: ["cigarette", "cell_phone", "magnifying_glass", "cuffs", "inverter", "injection", "beer", "handsaw", "pills"]